-As individuals strive to succeed, there are many times when their desire to achieve may override their sense of right and wrong.
-For example, someone with blind ambition may turn a blind eye to deceit or they might stop taking care of themselves to reach a goal.
-That's why those who work toward a goal with blind ambition can be their own worst enemy.
+As individuals strive to succeed, there may be many times when their desire to achieve can override their sense of right and wrong.
+For example, someone with blind ambition may turn a blind eye to deceit, or they might stop taking care of themselves to reach a goal.
+That may be why those who work toward a goal with blind ambition can sometimes be their own worst enemy.

-When you're working toward achieving your goals, life is full of choices, and you must make choices that will bring you closer to your goal.
-To succeed and achieve your dreams on your terms, it's important to keep your eyes open and your head clear.
+When you're working toward achieving your goals, life can be full of choices that may bring you closer to or farther from your goals.
+To succeed and achieve your dreams on your terms, it can be important to keep your eyes open and your head clear.

 The Difference Between Ambition And Blind Ambition

 The difference between ambition and blind ambition can be how you get from point A to B. Everyone generally has life goals and dreams they want to fulfill, and how you fulfill those desires is often as important as reaching the goals themselves.